hackmcgill/hackerAPI/docs/standards.md

 * **Route comments**: All route comments follow <http://apidocjs.com/> format.
 Please look there on how to write them.
 * **Organization of import statements**: We organize our import statements according to their general function.
 If a file is a `Service` (such as `user.service.js`), then we place it inside of the `Service` object.
 This is to make code readability better.
 * **`activate` function**: Every route file contains one exported function, called `activate`.
 This takes as input an `ExpressRouter`, to which we will attach the sub router to.
 We will also define all of the sub-routes in this function.
 * **Chaining middlewares in a route**: We chain middlewares together by placing them one after another as arguments to the http request of the route.
+* **Ordering of middleware**:
+  * The first middleware should always be the validator for the inputted data of a route.
+In this case, we have the validator for a new account.
+  * The next middleware should always be `Middleware.parseBody.middleware`.
+This middleware parses validated information, and places it inside of `req.body` if everything is properly validated.
+Else, it errors out.
+  * The following middlewares will depend on what type of route it is.
+In this case, we are creating a new item in our database, so we want to create a new `Account` object.
+This is what `Middleware.Account.parseAccount` does.
+  * Finally, we want to interact with the database.
+This is done either in the `Controller` function, or in another `middleware` function.
-Note that the last middleware should always be a `Controller` (since we want to respond to the user of the api).
+  * the last middleware should always be a `Controller` (since we want to respond to the user of the api).
 * **Connecting inputted route with the newly created route**: We finally connect the newly created router with the inputted router at the end of the `activate` function by writing:
     ```javascript
             apiRouter.use("/account", accountRouter);